Woden Valley Youth Choir: History

 In 1996, Don Whitbread AOM retired as president and musical director of the choir.
-He was named Canberran of the Year for 1996.
+He was named Canberra Citizen of the Year for 1997.

 In 2009, the choir celebrated its 40th anniversary with a concert at Llewellyn Hall including alumni and featuring two world premiers-Paul Jarman's 'Source of Life' and 'Fortyssimo' by Michelle Leonard and Sally Whitwell.

 In 2010, the choir toured South Korea, hosted by the World Vision Korean Children's Choir.

 At the end of 2016, Alpha Gregory stood down as Artistic Director after 20 years.
 Local musician and conductor, Kimberley Steele, became the choir's third Artistic Director on 1 January 2017.
 In August 2018, Olivia Swift became Artistic Director.

 In 2019 Woden Valley Youth Choir celebrated its 50th anniversary.

+In January 2026, Music for Canberra (home of the Canberra Youth Orchestra and the Canberra Children's Choir, among others) and Woden Valley Youth Choir announced a partnership with Music for Canberra taking over the stewardship of the Woden Valley Youth Choir.

 Commissioned pieces

 The choir has had many pieces commissioned for them, some of which have become famous Australian choral works.
 Some of the commissioned pieces include: